tellor-io/tellorutils/README.md

 3. Click on the "New repository secret" on the top right-hand side to add secrets.

 Note: If you click "Update" on any of the existing secrets, they will appear empty.

-### Do Not change the secrets associated with this repo

-Don't change secrets associated with this repo, or scripts currently running can break if they do not hold the ETH, TRB or Matic tokens needed to run transactions.

 ### Notifications